 To insert a symbol into the musical score, move the cursor to that position in the musical score and click on the desired symbol.
 To choose a different keyboard, click on the arrow and select a different keyboard from the list.
 Please note:

-A number of symbols are only available in a few fonts, namely those that cover a great range of Unicode (e.g. „Arial Unicode MS“).
-The font that is used in the keyboard can be selected in Edit > Edit preferences.
+A number of symbols are only available in a few fonts, namely those that cover a great range of Unicode (e.g. “Arial Unicode MS“).
+The font that is used in the keyboard can be selected in Edit > Preferences > Fonts.
 If the desired symbol appears as a square in the musical score, the tier's font needs to be reformatted (see also Format > Edit format table).

 Link panel